 If you don’t remember Hill at the beginning of his career, you missed out on a great player.
 Eventually he had to remake himself as a cagey, crafty veteran, but he was a proto point forward out of Duke.
 At the time, players on the wing didn’t averaged over 20 points, almost 10 rebounds and almost seven assists a game.
 And yet Hill did just that.

-Carter’s second season was 1999-00, if you want to remember just how long he’s been playing in the NBA.
-He’s still got hops, but Carter isn’t quite Half-Man/Half-Amazing like he was in his second year with the Raptors.
-Vinsanity reigns, as Carter dunked his way to 25.7 points per game.
+Carter’s second season was 1999-00, if you want to remember just how long he played in the NBA.
+He only retired after the 2019-20 season, having played in four different decades, the first NBA player to do that.
+Vinsanity reigned in his second campaign, as Carter dunked his way to 25.7 points per game.
 This started an eight-year stretch of him making the All-Star Game.

 This is the most surprising name on this list.
 You may not remember Johnson; however, his legacy is underrated, as he made five All-Star teams and was All-NBA three times.
 Playing for Milwaukee, Johnson set a personal best in his sophomore year by averaging 25.6 points.
 He also averaged over a steal and a block per game.